sawankumarbundelkhandi/edge_detection/README.md

 ### Android

-The plugin code is written in kotlin 1.5.31 so that same has to be set to the android project of yours for compilation.
+The plugin code is written in kotlin 1.5.31 so the same has to be set to the android project of yours for compilation.
 Change the kotlin_version to 1.5.31 in your `android/build.gradle` file.

 ```
 ext.kotlin_version = '1.5.31'
 ```

-Change the minimum Android sdk version to 21 (or higher) in your `android/app/build.gradle` file.
+Change the minimum Android SDK version to 21 (or higher) in your `android/app/build.gradle` file.

 ```
 minSdkVersion 21